 First, if you suspect that a loved one is an alcoholic, you and your family members can plan an intervention to confront them with your concerns.
-Family members and close friends should work together when planning an intervention, so that they can pick the time and location, and plan what will be said.
-You should also decide about what to do if the alcoholic will not quit drinking.
+Family members and close friends should work together when planning an intervention so that they can pick the time and location, and plan what will be said.
+You should also decide what to do if the alcoholic will not quit drinking.

-Second, it is usual for alcoholics to deny their problem.
+Second, it is usual for alcoholics to deny their problems.
 They refuse to face reality because they are not yet ready for addiction treatment, are not willing to admit that they have an alcoholism problem, or deny it because they are ashamed of their condition.
 But accepting the problem is the first step to addiction recovery, whether it is alcoholism or drug addiction.

-When the person has accepted his problem, the third step is going to alcohol addiction treatment center.
+When the person has accepted his problem, the third step is going to an alcohol addiction treatment center.
 In order to do this, the addict should meet with an addiction professional to discuss the best options for treatment, which will depend on their individual circumstances and needs.